jerryduncan/pipsProphet/README.md

-# PipsProphet -- Predicting price action with Deep Learning
+# PipsProphet -- Predicting price action with Deep Reinforcement Learning

 The forex and synthetic indices market has witnessed huge changes in prices from high, low, low-high and high-low due to fundamental and technical analysis which intends to determine the actual state of price at each point in time-frame, this has led many financial experts in the market to look beyond the market to proffer financial advice to traders across the world.